elkayem/CoffeeRoaster/README.md

 A quick summary of the features:
 * Auto mode which will control the temperature (bean or environment) and fan speed to a settable profile.
 * Manual mode where temperature and fan speed can be controlled in real time.
 * Measured temperatures, set value, fan speed, and heater duty cycle saved to an SD card as a CSV file at 2 Hz while roasting.
-See image above showing data from a roast, plotted from the CSV file using Excel.
+See image above showing data from a roast.
+I've also included a python script used to plot this data from the SD card.
+The script requires the python module "matplotlib".
 * The roasting profile can be set as a sequence of up to 9 segments.
 The set temperature and fan speed are linearly interpolated from one segment to the next.
 This provile can be set and saved to EEPROM (flash memory on the Blue Pill) via the LCD screen interface.
 * Separate tuneable PID values for the environement temperature and bean temperature.
 A tuning mode for each controller is available allowing one to monitor the step response and tune the gains in real time.